bhavul/LLM_training_strategies/README.md

 - Data Parallelism (e.g. PyTorch FSDP and DDP, ZERO sharding strategy): Splitting the input data across multiple GPUs to allow for larger batch sizes.
 - Pipeline Parallelism: Splitting the model into several stages that are each run on different GPUs, allowing for larger models and better hardware utilization.

+## Fine-tuning Approaches

+- P-tuning: A method of parameter efficient fine-tuning where additional positional parameters are introduced and learned.
+- Adapter Tuning: A method of fine-tuning where additional, smaller layers (adapters) are added to the model and trained, while the original model parameters are frozen.

 ### Contributions